Anti-Religious Campaign in communist Romania: Symbiotic relationship between the Romanian Orthodox church and the state

 In reward for its complete submission, the Romanian Orthodox church gained many privileges (besides the aforementioned elimination of rival religious groupings in Romania).
 Unlike in the USSR, wherein clergy were paid only by donations (and taxed at extreme rates), or like in Bulgaria, wherein clergy received a salary from the state at a subsistence level, the clergy in Romania were paid a salary from the government that was equivalent to the average wage of the population.
 The church also received large public subsidies for the restoring and building of thirty new churches after the end of the War.
 They did not receive support from orthodox churches in neighbouring countries.
 The Romanian Orthodox Church was the only religious body in the Eastern bloc that freely published significant amounts of religious and liturgical works, as well as translations from western books.
 Patriarch Justinian became a visible public figure, not in competition with but in submission to the system, and he served as a guest at state diplomatic receptions.
 The government permitted the Orthodox church to canonize the first Romanian Orthodox saints in 1955.

 Despite this good relationship, the regime also attempted to indoctrinate the population (especially the youth) with atheism.
 Students were forced to attend special Scouts assemblies that coincided with religious festivals.
 On the feast of Christ's baptism in 1948 (traditionally celebrated in Romania by the Orthodox Patriarch to bless the Monarch and his Queen for the next year), over 170,000 'volunteers' were sent to work on national building sites in celebration of the working class.
 In 1949, an anti-religious organization based on Soviet models was formed, which was called the Society for the Popularisation of Science and Culture.
 Its goal was to 'propagate among the labouring masses political and scientific knowledge to fight obscurantism, superstition, mysticism, and all other influences of bourgeois ideologies'.
 Leading communist intellectuals joined this society; it was organized into regional organizations and branches around the country and recruited thousands of propagandists to give lectures around the country.

 The Securitate found a great chasm had developed between the church hierarchy and laity.
 The laity were subject to poor economic conditions and anti-religious persecution, while their hierarchy enjoyed very good relations with the state.
 The children of Gheorghiu-Dej even went often to Patriarch Justinian's home to be treated with sumptuous meals.

 Monasteries were required to take roles as craft centres (Justinian reformed monasticism so that every monk or nun would have a useful trade so that monasticism would not be regarded as an anachronism) and future monks/nuns were required to have at least 7 years education.
 Monasteries were later suppressed in the late 1950s.
-A waves of closures of monastic seminaries and monasteries took place between 1958-1964 (coinciding with Nikita Khrushchev's accelerated anti-religious campaign in the same period).
+A waves of closures of monastic seminaries and monasteries took place between 1958 and 1964 (coinciding with Nikita Khrushchev's accelerated anti-religious campaign in the same period).
 About 4,000 monks and nuns were either jailed or forced to 'return to the world'.